About Us Our Projects Support Us Endangered Species

 The first major groups of amphibians emerged in the Devonian Period about 360 millions years ago from fishes where the fins had evolved into legs.
 At that time amphibians were much larger than what we know of amphibians in our contemporary world.
 The first true frog (Vieraella herbsti) originated from the early Jurassic (188–213 million years ago).
 It was a relatively small frog.
 The earliest fossil record of a modern frog originated 125 million years ago.

-Living amphibians include three primary groups, frogs and toads (Anura), salamanders (Caudata), and caecilians - legless amphibians - (Gymnophiona), that are comprised of about 6,000 described species with maybe another 500 extant species that have not been described yet.
+Living amphibians include three primary groups, frogs and toads (Anura), salamanders (Caudata), and caecilians - legless amphibians - (Gymnophiona), that are comprised of about 8,739 described species (in 2024) with maybe another 500 extant species that have not been described yet.
 About 90 percent of all amphibians are anurans (Table 1).

 Table 1.
 Number of genera, species, and world distribution of frogs, toads, salamanders, and caecilians.